 This has become one of the more common Pixel 3a and 3a XL problems around.
 While all other audio plays through the device speakers, ringtones aren’t heard even though all the settings are as they should be.
 The phone just vibrates instead.

-- If you don’t live in the US, your device language is set to something else.
+- If you don’t live in the US, your device language is possibly set to a language other than English.
 Surprisingly, some users have found that setting the default language to English (US) seems to fix the ringtone issue.
 Of course, this isn’t an option for anyone who wants to use their phone in their local language.